New data has shown the property market in England and Wales may have suffered severe damage as a result of changes to stamp duty.

 For any landlords planning to consolidate their portfolio in order to better weather the impact of Section 24, falling housing transactions might make it very difficult for them to sell their properties, which could leave them exposed to significant tax increases.

-If you’re a landlord worried about the effect of Section 24 or falling house prices on your finances, call our expert team on 0161 222 4311, or contact us through our website landlorddebtadvisory.com
+If you’re a landlord worried about the effect of Section 24 or landlord stamp duty call our expert team on 0161 222 4311, or contact us through our website landlorddebtadvisory.com